JB060/byrnes-insurance-investigations-2/README.md

 <img src = "assets/images/byrneinsuranceresponsive.png">

 <strong>to view the live site:</strong> https://jb060.github.io/byrnes-insurance-investigations-2/

-Welcome to the Byrne Insurance Investigations website repository.
+<p>Welcome to the Byrne Insurance Investigations website repository.
 This project includes three main web pages: Home, Booking, and Testimonials.
-The website serves as a platform for clients to learn about our services, book investigations, and read testimonials.
+The website serves as a platform for clients to learn about our services, book investigations, and read testimonials.</p>

 ## Table of Contents